 For agile projects, you can use a Scrum/Kanban agile planning board to manage your user stories, features, acceptance tests, tasks and incidents:

-For hybrid projects, you can use both views (requirements hierarchy and planning board) at the same time using the same data.
+For hybrid projects, you can use multiple views (requirements hierarchy, document and planning board) at the same time using the same data.

 SpiraTeam supports the capture and management of system use-cases as part of the requirements definition process.
 Use cases can be stored in the system along with their associated scenarios and links to the other requirements that the use case defines: